gardner711/lease-sentry/specifications/new-subscription/388018-enabler.md

 Validates the session id is valid and payment is complete with Stripe Create an account document:
-- Set user id from the user id in the bearer token
+- Set user id from the user id in the JWT
 - Set the subscription type
 - Set the subscription item id from the Stripe session
-- Set the subscription id from the Stripe session Saves the account in the "account" container in cosmos db Set the user id from the user id in the bearer token on the profile document Saves the profile document in the "profile" container in cosmos db
+- Set the subscription id from the Stripe session Saves the account in the "account" container in cosmos db Set the user id from the user id in the JWT on the profile document Saves the profile document in the "profile" container in cosmos db

 ## Functional Requirements